Disaster Manual: Section 11 - Personal Bankruptcy Issues

 Q. 11-13 Where do I file if I haven’t lived in the same state or district for the last six months?

 Under 28 U.S.C § 1408, the case should be filed where the debtor has lived “for the one hundred and eighty days immediately preceding such commencement, or for a longer portion of such one-hundred-and-eighty-day period.”
 See also 11 U.S.C. § 522(b)(3)(A).
 This means that the case should be filed in the bankruptcy district in which the debtor has lived for the greatest portion of the last six months.
 Typically, your case will be handled within the district in the closest division, and the bankruptcy judges regularly conduct hearings at each of the divisions’ courts.

 In order to receive certain state exemptions in the bankruptcy, such as a homestead exemption, the debtor must have lived in Texas longer (see Q. 11-19 for more details).

-Q. 11-14 If I am going through a divorce, how will my ex-spouse filing bankruptcy affect our divorce settlement?
+Q. 11-14 How will my ex-spouse’s filing bankruptcy affect our divorce decree or settlement?